What financial services firms need to know before selecting new technology solutions

 The financial industry has undergone rapid change and disruption.
-Those institutions that are competitive and gaining market share are the ones that have looked strategically over the long-term and determined that technology must play a critical role in attaining future success.
+Those firms that are competitive and gaining market share are the ones that have looked strategically over the long-term and determined that technology must play a critical role in attaining future success.

 How to choose the right software

-The fear many institutions have is that upgrading one component of technology will set off dominoes, and that you’ll suddenly be looking at replacing all systems, from the core to other integrated solutions, with new technology.
+The fear many firms have is that upgrading one component of technology will set off dominoes, and that you’ll suddenly be looking at replacing all systems, from the core to other integrated solutions, with new technology.

 Breaking down the software selection process

 The start of the software selection process is to identify what your key business issues are that your new software will need to solve.
 What are the technology requirements it must have and the processes it will need to support?
 Perhaps your largest priority is better serving a specific division.
 Or perhaps it’s improving automation, streamlining workflows and updating document-management processes.
 It could even be creating a custom mobile app.
 By clearly defining the requirements and priorities, you can better evaluate potential solutions.

 The choice in software you make should also be driven by your firm’s strategy.
 You want a system to not only solve current challenges but also offer pathways to overcome future challenges and meet evolving long-term goals.
 Your systems should be able to grow along with your firm.